datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 `@lower_third`

 name: Nujcharee Haswell (Ped)
-title: Business Intelligent Specialist / Data Scientist
+title: Data Intelligence Specialist / Data Scientist

 `@script`
-Hi, I am Nujcharee Haswell (Ped), welcome to the course “Case Study: Data Driven Decision Making with SQL”.
+Hi, welcome to the course I’m Nujcharee Haswell and I’m a data intelligence specialist and a data scientist.
+I’ll be your instructor for Case Study Data Driven Decision Making with SQL.

-In this video, you'll be learning about building basic SQL queries.

 ---